 There are few things more rewarding than seeing a fish take your dry fly as it skates across the surface of the water.
-Laying down that perfect cast and watching in anticipation as your dry fly makes its way down the stream is a feeling beyond compare.
-While there does not need to be any particular bug hatch going off to take a fish on top, hatches drastically improve your odds of catching that highly coveted “dry fly fish”.
+Laying down that perfect cast and watching in anticipation as your dry fly makes its way downstream is what brings anglers to the sport of fly fishing.
+While there does not need to be any particular bug hatch going off to take a fish on top, hatches drastically improve your odds of catching that highly coveted “dry fly fish.”
 And just like the fish that thrive off them, not all hatches are created equally.
-Some insect hatches only come around once a year, and while there’s always fun to be had fishing topwater on your local creek, there are certain times in an angler’s career where an explosion of wings and casings leave you in awe of life’s sheer magnitude.
-These natural events draw anglers from around the world to fish them and are considered by some to be milestones in one’s fly-fishing journey.
-Below are five hatches you must fish before you die.

 1. The Salmon Fly Hatch